-THIS AGREEMENT, made and entered into this 2nd day of , 1977, by and between the STATE OF FLORIDA, DEPARTMENT OF TRANSPORTATION hereinafter called the DEPARTMENT, the BOARD OF COUNTY COMMISSIONERS, DADE COUNTY, FLORIDA hereinafter called the County and the DADE COUNTY SCHOOL BOARD, hereinafter called the School Board:
+THIS AGREEMENT, made and entered into this 2nd day of 1977, by and between the STATE OF FLORIDA, DEPARTMENT OF TRANSPORTATION hereinafter called the DEPARTMENT, the BOARD OF COUNTY COMMISSIONERS, DADE COUNTY, FLORIDA hereinafter called the County and the DADE COUNTY SCHOOL BOARD, hereinafter called the School Board:

-WHEREAS, the Department, the County and the School Board, under the authority of Section 163.01, Chapter 163 Florida Statutes... may enter into an interlocal agreement to carry out a project which is advantageous to the parties and which agreement permits the joint exercise of such powers or authority which the agencies share in common or which might be exercised separately, and
+WHEREAS, the Department, the County and the School Board, under the authority of Section 163.01, Chapter 163 Florida Statutes may enter into an interlocal agreement to carry out a project which is advantageous to the parties and which agreement permits the joint exercise of such powers or authority which the agencies share in common or which might be exercised separately, and

 WHEREAS, the U.S. Department of Transportation, under the authority of 23 U.S.C.
 104 (f) (3), 134 and 315, and Section 3, 4 (a) and 5 of the UMT Act (49 U.S.C.
-1602, 1603 (a), and 1604) and the delegation of authority by the Secretary of the U.S. Department of Transportation at 49 CFR 1.48 (b) and 1.50 (f), Chapter I of title 23 and Chapter VI of title 49 of the Code of Federal Regulations has promulgated rules which provide that as a condition for the receipt of Federal Capital or operating assistance the Governor of each State shall designate a Metropolitan Planning Organization for each urbanized area which MPO is to have a continuing, cooperative and comprehensive transportation planning process that results in plans and programs consistent with the comprehensive planned development of the urbanized area, and stipulates that the State and the Metropolitan Planning Organization shall enter into an agreement clearly identifying the responsibilities for cooperatively carrying out such transportation planning, and
+1602, 1603 (a), and 1604) and the delegation of authority by the Secretary of the U.S. Department of Transportation at 49 CFR 1.48 (b) and 1.50 (f), Chapter I of title 23 and Chapter VI of title 49 of the Code of Federal Regulations has promulgated rules which provide that as a condition for the receipt of Federal Capital or operating assistance the Governor of each State shall designate a Metropolitan Planning Organization for each urbanized area which MPO is to have a continuing, cooperative and comprehensive transportation planning process that results in plans and programs consistent with the comprehensive planned development of the urbanized area, and stipulates that the State and the Metropolitan Planning Organization shall enter into an agreement clearly identifying the responsibilities for cooperatively carrying out such transportation planning, and adequately and efficiently in all areas of appropriate jurisdiction; Section 334.211(2) Florida Statutes, requires the Department to develop comprehensive plans, in conjunction with local governmental bodies and regional planning agencies, for all standard metropolitan statistical areas, and